 - Be You

-As well as advice and tips in the pages below you can visit our Be Well Blog for advice and ideas from students about staying healthy or visit our events page for the latest news on Wellbeing activities you can get involved in.
+As well as advice and tips in the pages below you can visit our Be Well Blog for advice and ideas from students about staying healthy or visit our web page for the latest news on Wellbeing activities you can get involved in.

 Mindfulness is about being aware of the present and what is going on both inside and outside ourselves.
 This can help us become more aware and deal better with situations.
 Mindfulness can help to manage stress better, improve general health and physical health.